 If the seacock is not closed, the holding tank will fill with sea water and could possibly flood the boat.

 7.3.4 To operate the engine compartment blower: Power up the DC system as discussed in this section.
-Turn on the rocker switch located in the aft cabin.
+Turn engine key switch to on.

 7.3.5 To operate the windlass: